top of page

 What PCW (post crisis world) looks like is hard to tell right now.
 But what we do know is that the large tech giants out there will most likely survive any downturn or recession with limited casualties.

 Sure, profits might go down for a few quarters, and growth could take years to recover.
 But the ‘big boys’ will still be there, innovating, selling, and supporting.
-So will their larger partners.
+So will their larger channel partners.
 The multi-national consultancies, ISVs, and cloud service providers etc. who also have the scale to ride out all but the most biblical of storms.

 But what about the ‘smaller’ partners?
 Those who already have limited marketing resources available to help maintain sales pipelines and win new business?
 How will they weather a potential ‘demandageddon’?